Contributors to The Green Issue

 JAMILA WALKER – ‘PLASTIC BAG – NAH’

-Jamila Thomas is a Midlands-based artist whose practice uses found objects and demonstrates a fascination with minutiae of the everyday.
+Jamila Walker is a Midlands-based artist whose practice uses found objects and demonstrates a fascination with minutiae of the everyday.
 Implied self determined narratives, wit and humour suggest her ambivalent feelings toward her chosen subjects.
 Jamila creates candid work, from a vibrant palette of ideas, using various textures and colour.
 Digital manipulation and mixed media enable her to construct visual worlds and characters.
 Jamila’s use of photography is an opportunity to challenge the classic theory that “the camera never lies” – for Jamila, “the camera always lies”.
 In addition to being an exhibiting Artist, Jamila is also involved in Community Arts, commissions, and is a member of various creative collectives, including; Here Here and Elixir Arts.
 Jamila was an Arts for Health mentor for Telford Mind and has been invited to give artist talks at various galleries.
 She has undertaken various artist residencies and had various creative roles within the heritage sector.
 Additionally, Jamila has undertaken web layout and image design for Participate Contemporary Artspace.
 You can follow Jamila’s work on her website.

 ROB WALTON – ‘BANANAS’